Beta

 AP da Silva, a pioneer in photochemistry and molecular computing, explains how a chance encounter with an encyclopaedia and a mentor sparked a career transforming medicine.
 From early curiosity in Sri Lanka to Belfast, he developed fluorescent molecular sensors that detect ions like sodium in tiny, biocompatible chips.
 His PET-based approach underpins portable blood analyzers now used worldwide, shortening a day-long lab wait to under a minute.
 Roche later helped scale the device, merging chemistry with computer-like logic gates to interpret signals.
 The discussion covers serendipity, the chemistry of sensors, and the big-picture potential of molecular computing in cancer surgery and beyond.

-Award, reflection, and legacy
+Awards, reflection, and legacy

 Related posts